Last updated: November 8th, 2022

 1.1 The Services.
-We operate a proprietary Payment Platform that utilises PSD2 & Open Banking to initiate payments from a user’s bank account, with settlement of funds directly into your nominated bank account on a daily or weekly basis, at your option (the “Services”).
+We operate a proprietary Payment Platform that utilises PSD2 & Open Banking to initiate payments from a user’s bank account, with settlement of funds directly into your nominated bank account; instantly, on a daily or weekly basis, at your option (the “Services”).

 Prior to such settlement, we may hold the funds on your behalf of and for your exclusive benefit (or, where applicable, shall arrange for the funds to be held in such a manner) and we will keep (and where appropriate shall ensure that our agents and sub-contractors will keep) sufficient records of the funds in such a manner that the assets are appropriately distinguished with respect to applicable legislation regarding matters of bankruptcy and general insolvency.